-White World Expeditions is run by professional and experienced staff who place the highest priority on customer safety and service.
+White World Expeditions is run by professionalsand experienced staff who place the highest priority on customer safety and service.
 Our guide are appropriately Licensed for the rivers we raft and carry on them their own well maintained rescue equipment.

 White World Expeditions takes pride in its safety record, and our safety standards that in hence this record.
-We are licensed by Uttarakhand tourism.
+We are licensed by Uttrakhand tourism a State of India.

 CAN I BRING MY CAMERA OR VIDEO CAMERA?

 We don't recommend you bringing video cameras on the river, or even expensive still cameras, on trips.
 If you want we can organize photographer on the river. it's not the end of the world.
 Many river trips have professional photographer’s riverside, whose photos you can view and order after the trip.

 DO YOU USE GO PRO ON THE RIVER?